BA.INTL - International Studies

 Requirements for a minor: Study abroad (minimum of one January Term study abroad course or equivalent) and seven courses that consist of two of the three foundation courses (ANTH 101, ECON 130, POLS 132); INTL 230 and INTL 485; and three additional courses selected from one of the following tracks:

 At least two of the three courses within the selected plan must be at the 200 level or above.
-No more than two courses from other majors or minors, excluding core courses, can count toward the IS minor.
+No more than two courses from other majors or minors, excluding core courses, can count toward the International Studies minor.

-Students minoring in an area studies program (such as Chinese Studies or Nordic Studies), must secure approval of the International Studies Board to minor in International Studies with a focus on the same region.
+Students minoring in Nordic Studies must secure approval of the International Studies Board to minor in International Studies with a focus on the same region.